Hearty Easy Indian Lentil Curry

 - Cauliflower Rice: Cauli rice is the perfect low carb / grain-free option and is what is pictured in the images on this post.

 - Add-Ins: You can add so many things to this dish.
 Beef, chicken, and lamb would all be great options.
-I think that sauteing small chunks of chicken in coconut oil and my Homemade All-Purpose Seasoning would be a wonderful addition.
+I think that sauteing small chunks of chicken in coconut oil and this Homemade All-Purpose Seasoning would be a wonderful addition.
+This Chaat Masala spice mix tastes great on this dish.
+We have this on our table at all times and put it on everything.
+Except desserts, of course.

 Benefits of Lentils